Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

 from the LCD backlight, it is screwed directly to the topside of the case:

-* **4x:** Put a 12mm screw from the outside through the case part and screw a washer and a nut from the otherside against it.
+* **4x:** Put a 12mm screw from the outside through the case part and screw a washer and a nut from the other side against it
-* Screw the Ambient Light Bricklet, as depicted on the following image, with four nuts.
+* Screw the Ambient Light Bricklet, as depicted on the following image, with four nuts

 If everything went as expected the Bricklet connector should have about 1mm space to the topside part.
 This way it is still easy to connect the